chiarasabaini/PCB_Circuit_Baker/README.md

 To use this project, you will need the following hardware:

-- pizza oven
+- electric pizza oven
 - depending on heating capabilities of the oven, more heating elements
 - controller board
 - 2 type K thermocouple
 - 2 Solid State Relay, with correct power rating
 - wires, metal sheet scraps and insulating material
-- a bit of ingenuity to integrate all components togheter
+- a bit of ingenuity to integrate all components together

 ### Schematic